 Here at Who What Wear, we believe in the power of accessories.
 That's why we've dedicated an entire series—Successorise—to it.
-After all, nothing has the ability to overhaul your outfits quite like a well-chosen pair of shoes, or an elegant pair of earrings worn with a messy low bun.
+After all, nothing has the ability to overhaul your outfits quite like a well-chosen sparkly hair grip or an elegant pair of earrings worn with a messy low bun.
 The same, naturally, applies to handbags.

 S.Joon Milk Pail Croc-Effect Bag (£495)